devops329/devops/instruction/testing/testing.md

 _Source_: Robert C. Martin - Clean Code

-Modern testing automation naturally creates a game like environment.
+Modern testing automation naturally creates a game-like environment.
 It can take the drudgery out of programming and give you an immediate dopamine hit.

 ### Ohhh, look, tests!
 I wanna play!